isomerpages/pmo-carbonmarketcoop/_overview-tab/Singapore's Article 6 Approach.md

 energy disadvantaged (such as Singapore) to achieve their targets through the transfer of mitigation outcomes between countries.
-To unlock the potential of Article 6, bilateral agreements between countries will need to be in place to govern and facilitate the use of Article 6 -compliant carbon credits to offset the NDC of a country.</p>
+To unlock the potential of Article 6, bilateral agreements between countries will need to be in place to govern and facilitate the use of Article 6-compliant carbon credits to offset the NDC of a country.</p>
 <p>Singapore is pursuing cooperation with other countries under Article 6.2
-of the Paris Agreement to enable the transfer of international mitigation outcomes to Singapore.&nbsp; More details can be found in this link.</p>
+of the Paris Agreement to enable the transfer of international mitigation outcomes to Singapore.&nbsp;More details can be found in this <a href="https://www.carbonmarkets-cooperation.gov.sg/introduction/" rel="noopener nofollow" target="_blank">link</a>.</p>
 <p>Since 2024, under Singapore’s International Carbon Credit framework, taxable
 facilities in Singapore are allowed to use eligible international carbon credits to offset up to 5% of their taxable emissions.</p>